 We acknowledge and honour the land on which we reside and occupy as part of the traditional territories of the Haudenosaunee and Anishinaabe people.
 These Indigenous Nations, agreed to mutual sharing obligations and responsibilities as stewards of the land and water.
 Today these responsibilities and obligations extend to all Peoples.
 These lands are steeped in rich Indigenous history, traditions and modern cultures that are proud and vibrant.

-The Hastings and Prince Edward District School Board supports and is committed to the holistic success of First Nations, Métis and Inuit students.
+The Hastings and Prince Edward District School Board supports and is committed to the holistic success of Indigenous students.
 It is the aim of the board to deliver culturally-appropriate education programs and services to support, all staff and students, academically and professionally to ensure the highest rate of success.
 All students succeed when the rich history, culture and diversity of our community is understood, respected and celebrated.

-Everyone has a role to play in ensuring success of First Nations Métis and Inuit students attending Hastings and Prince Edward schools.
-The local Mohawk and Anishinaabe communities, along with the Metis Nation of Ontario, are key partners in this work.
+Everyone has a role to play in ensuring success of Indigenous students attending Hastings and Prince Edward schools.
+The local Mohawk and Anishinaabe communities, along with the Métis Nation of Ontario, are key partners in this work.